Autumn Term 2

 Autumn Term 1

 At North Walsham Infant School, we aim to provide a happy, caring and stimulating environment where all children are encouraged to reach their full potential.
 Every child is at the heart of our curriculum, which has been built to ensure that no child is left behind.
-We believe that children learn best through hands on experiences that are provided both indoors and outdoors.
 Children will develop positive attitudes towards learning as they are provided with a curriculum that meets their developmental needs.
-Positive supportive relationships and high quality interactions are at the heart of everything we teach in the Early Years.
-At our school, time is given each day to the direct teaching of reading, phonics, writing and mathematics.
+Positive, supportive relationships and high quality interactions are at the heart of everything we teach in the Early Years.
+One of the aims of our EYFS curriculum is that it prepares children well for Key Stage 1.
+For this reason, at our school time is given each day to the direct teaching of reading, phonics, writing and mathematics.
 This ensures that our children are challenged and prepared for the Year 1 Curriculum and beyond.

 As you walk around the Reception classes, you will observe the children engaging in adult–led or child initiated learning activities.

 During their time in Reception, the children will experience and immerse themselves in a broad and balanced curriculum underpinned by effective pedagogy which covers the seven areas of learning as stated in the Early Years Foundation Framework 2021.
 This is how the areas link to the national curriculum subjects in Key Stages 1 and 2 (Years 1 to 6) :